-3 Societal Benefits for using Income Share Agreements
+3 Benefits to Society from using Income Share Agreements

 Income Share Agreements are financial arrangements wherein a party receives funding in return for committing a fixed percentage of their income to the financier for a fixed period of time in which they are working.